gmrock/gmrock.github.io/_posts/2023-03-05-RaspberryPi-Router-Openwrt.md

 modem-router (lan port 2) --> LAN cable --> Raspberry pi (external usb to lan port) -- new connection this step
 ```

-Step 13: Now we should see both the interfaces will have IP address
+Step 13: Power ON the raspberry pi.
+Now we should see both the interfaces will have IP address
 ![IP address for both interface](https://raw.githubusercontent.com/gmrock/website/main/media/Wiring_Drawings.png)

 Step 14: Now we will revert some of the changes we did in Step 7.